vemiBGH/PULSEE/README.md

     In turn, `h_multiple_mode_pulse` is called inside `h_changed_picture`, which, in the given instant of time, evaluates the full Hamiltonian of the system (comprised of the Zeeman, quadrupole and time-dependent contributions) and returns the same Hamiltonian expressed in a different dynamical picture.
 This passage is required by the implementation of the evolution of the system, which is described later.

-* `Simulation`
+* `simulation`

   This module provides the definition of the functions which implement the various tasks of the simulation.
 A user whose aim is to perform simulations of the kind of the examples which follow just needs to learn how to use the functions in this module.
 More sophisticated simulations are feasible, but they require a deeper knowledge of the features of the program, as the user should deal directly with the definitions in the other modules.

-  The order in which the definitions in `Simulation` appear suggests the ideal progression of the various steps of the simulation.
+  The order in which the definitions in `simulation` appear suggests the ideal progression of the various steps of the simulation.

   1. `nuclear_system_setup`